![]() |

 Refugee Camps in GreeceIn Refugee Camps in Greece Since 2016 |

-Although much of the world has "forgotten" the plight of this vulnerable community, SMF is determined to help change the trajectory of their future.
+Although much of the world has "forgotten" the plight of this vulnerable community, PTMI is determined to help change the trajectory of their future.

 As teenagers and volunteers re-located, however, our program is in need of a fresh round of training.
-We would love to send director Liz Shropshire back to Greece in 2023 if funding can be raised.
-Ideally we will expand our programs in Ritsona, Nea Kavala, Moira, or possibly Kara Tepe refugee camps.
+We would love to send director Liz Shropshire back to Greece in 2025 if funding can be raised.
+A partner and training space in Athens has already been secured.

 These refugees live in camps, squats, and on the streets, where their lives have little to no structure.
 Their lives can only be described as tenuous, as the camps are full of hunger, illness, monotony, hopelessness, and far too often, suicide.